Header Ads

 By understanding these factors, we can better understand our own thinking processes and how to improve them.

-Perception:
+• Perception:

-Memory:
+• Memory:

-Language:
+• Language:

 Language allows us to communicate our thoughts and ideas to others.
-It also helps us to organize and structure our thoughts.
+It also helps us organize and structure our thoughts.

-Systematic errors in thinking that can affect
+• Systematic errors in thinking that can affect

-Confirmation bias is the tendency to seek out information that confirms our existing beliefs and the availability heuristic is the tendency to make judgments based on information that is easily accessible.
+Confirmation bias is the tendency to seek out information that confirms our existing beliefs, and the availability heuristic is the tendency to make judgments based on information that is easily accessible.

-Feeling stressed or anxious.
+• Feeling stressed or anxious.

-it can be difficult to think clearly.
+It can be difficult to think clearly.
 On the other hand, positive emotions like happiness and excitement can boost our creativity and problem-solving skills.

-It is considered polite to avoid eye contact when talking to someone, while in other cultures, eye contact is seen as a sign of respect.
+In some cultures, it is considered polite to avoid eye contact when talking to someone, while in other cultures, eye contact is seen as a sign of respect.

-Environment:
+• Environment:

 If we are working in a noisy or distracting environment, it can be difficult to focus and think clearly.

-Health:
+• Health:

-if we are sleep-deprived or have a mental health condition, it can be difficult to think clearly and make sound decisions.
+If we are sleep-deprived or have a mental health condition, it can be difficult to think clearly and make sound decisions.

-Our age can also affect our thinking.
+• Our age can also affect our thinking.

-As we age, our cognitive abilities may decline, but we may also gain wisdom and experience that can help us to think more critically.
+As we age, our cognitive abilities may decline, but we may also gain wisdom and experience that can help us think more critically.

-Personality traits can also affect our thinking.
+• Personality traits can also affect our thinking.

 Types of thinking!
 Errors in thinking in psychology